Vika1990Z/Vika1990Z.github.io/ventus/content/products/network/networks.md

 - click on the **Actions** icon  and select the **Delete** in the list of available options;
 - confirm the Network deletion on the next opened *Confirmation window*.

 After these steps, the selected Network will be deleted.
-Also, you can delete the Network from its *Subnets page*, by clicking on the appropriative **quick actions** icon.
+Also, you can delete the Network from its *Subnets page*, by clicking on the appropriative **quick actions** icon there.